- Prayer and Worship

 - About USCCB

 The first airport chapel was established in 1950 in Boston at Logan International Airport by the late Cardinal Cushing.
 Shortly afterward, in 1951, a chapel was opened in New York at Idlewild Airport, now called John F. Kennedy International Airport.
 From these humble beginnings arose 65 airport chapels in 30 nations.
-Just like the world of aviation, airport chaplaincy is growing fast.
+Just like the world of aviation, airport chaplaincy is growing quickly.

 Not all major airports in the United States have chaplaincies.
 However, pastoral services ranging from full parish activities to simply a ministry of presences are offered in the present chaplaincies.
 Airport chaplaincies are established by the bishop of the (arch)diocese in which the airport is located.
 Each chaplaincy is different because of limitations of space, funding, and availability of qualified personnel according to the local situation.